telstra/TIC2017/TDev/GettingStarted.md

 The Messaging API provides the ability to send SMS messages to any mobile device.

-The first step to use the Telstra Messaging API is to create a developer account and apply for a new API key by registering your application on the portal.
+The first step to use the Telstra Messaging API is to create a developer account and apply for a new API key by registering your application on the portal [sdev.telstra.com](sdev.telstra.com).

 There is a limit of 1000 free SMS messages per month and 100 per day.
 If you would like more volume then contact us at [t.dev@team.telstra.com](t.dev@team.telstra.com)